Skip to main content

 Overview

-Besides the research endeavors described above, Mengmeng Li collaborates with reproductive endocrinologists nationwide on multiple projects to unravel maternal profile or treatment parameters from assisted reproductive technology that inform In-vitro Fertilization (IVF) outcomes.
-Besides four ongoing projects, she has published three peer-reviewed articles as the first and corresponding author in the leading journals in the field.
+Beyond her research on the GEAS and her dissertation, Mengmeng collaborates with reproductive endocrinologists nationwide on multiple projects, aiming to identify treatment parameters from assisted reproductive technology that can inform better In-Vitro Fertilization (IVF) outcomes.
+She has published three peer-reviewed articles as the first and corresponding author in leading journals in the field.

-She holds a medical degree from Nanjing Medical University in China and an MSPH in Maternal, Fetal, and Perinatal Health from the Johns Hopkins Bloomberg School of Public Health.
-The provided link includes a complete list of publications summarizing Mengmeng’s research activities.
+She holds a medical degree from Nanjing Medical University in China, an MSPH, and a PhD from the Johns Hopkins Bloomberg School of Public Health.
+A complete list of her publications, which summarizes her research activities, is available at the provided link.

 Honors & Awards